Azure-Samples/ms-identity-docs-code-dotnet/spa-blazor-wasm/README.md

 # ASP.NET Core 8.0 Blazor WebAssembly | standalone  app | user sign-in, protected web API access (Microsoft Graph) | Microsoft identity platform

-The standalone app in this scenario has been created using the ASP.NET Core 8.0 Blazor WebAssembly template, and slightly modified allow sign-in with a Microsoft Entra ID account.
-The app uses the [Microsoft Authentication Library (Microsoft.Authentication.WebAssembly.Msal)](https://www.nuget.org/packages/Microsoft.Authentication.WebAssembly.Msal).
-The package provides a set of primitives that help the app authenticate users and obtain tokens to call protected APIs.
-In other words, a simple standalone app is secured by adding an authentication layer allowing users to sign-in with their Work and school accounts, and as a result it can make web API calls to protected resources on behalf of the signed-in user.
+The standalone app in this scenario is created using the ASP.NET Core 8.0 Blazor WebAssembly template and modified to allow sign-in with a Microsoft Entra ID account.
+It uses the [Microsoft.Authentication.WebAssembly.Msal](https://www.nuget.org/packages/Microsoft.Authentication.WebAssembly.Msal) package to authenticate users and obtain tokens for calling protected APIs.
+In other words, the app adds an authentication layer that allows users to sign in with their Work and school accounts and make web API calls to protected resources on their behalf.

-The response to the request is presented to the user.
+> Note: This code sample uses the Microsoft.Authentication.WebAssembly.Msal package, which is a modified version of the Microsoft.Identity.Client library.

 ![A screenshot of an ASP.NET Core 8.0 Blazor WebAssembly application displaying a response from Microsoft Graph.](./media/app-signedin.png)